-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Not covered under conditions Custodial care Custodial care is personal care any condition that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and • May be covered by Original surgical procedures, equipment Medicare under a Medicareand medications. approved clinical research study Experimental procedures and or by our plan. items are those items and (See Chapter 3, Section 5 for more information on clinical procedures determined by more information on clinical research studies.)
-Original Medicare to not be generally accepted by the medical research studies.) community.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Custodial care Not covered under Custodial care is personal care any condition that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Experimental medical and May be covered by Original surgical procedures, equipment Medicare under a Medicareand medications. approved clinical research study Experimental procedures and or by our plan. items are those items and (See Chapter 3, Section 5 for more information on clinical procedures determined by Original Medicare to not be research studies.) generally accepted by the medical , , , , , , , , , , , , , , , , , , , community.
 Fees charged for care by your Not covered under immediate relatives or members any condition of your household.
 Full-time nursing care in your Not covered under home. any condition Home-delivered meals • Benefit covers up to 14 meals over a 7 day period following a qualifying discharge.
-Homemaker services including Not covered under quantying usenarge. basic household assistance, such any condition as light housekeeping or light ··· , ····· meal preparation.
-Naturopath services (uses natural Not covered under or alternative treatments). any condition Non-routine dental care • Dental care required to treat illness or injury may be covered L as inpatient or outpatient care.
+Homemaker services including Not covered under quantying usenarge. basic household assistance, such any condition as light housekeeping or light J meal preparation.
+Naturopath services (uses natural Not covered under or alternative treatments). any condition Non-routine dental care • Dental care required to treat illness or injury may be covered as inpatient or outpatient care.